matthieuriolo/rivetsjs-stdlib/README.md

 ## Requirements and Browser support

-The library has been built for rivetjs 0.7.0 and Momentjs 2.8.3
+The library has been built for rivetjs 0.7.0.
+And optional for  jQuery 2.1.1 and Momentjs 2.8.3

-rivetsjs-stdlib himself does not have any dependencies to jquery or any other extension except momentjs (only for the date formatters) and of course [rivets.js](http://rivetsjs.com)
+jQuery is only needed for the template binder.
+Momentjs is only needed for the date formatters.

 The library has the same browser support as rivetjs